A night in an East Java hotel with a spooky reputation

 Ghost stories aside the Hotel Niagara certainly has an interesting past.
 Today the little town of Lawang is just a string of concrete shops.
 Modern travelers from Surabaya merely shoot a nervous glance at the haunted hotel and head on to Malang, but in the colonial era Lawang itself was an upland retreat of considerable renown.

 The building remained a private residence until the 1960s when Liem Sian Joe’s family, fallen on hard times, departed for the Netherlands.
 The villa was sold and turned it into a hotel.
-But most of the original features remain – the tile-work, wood paneling, vaulted ceilings and the windows, still bearing the “LSJ” motif of the original owner.
+But most of the original features remain – the tile-work, wood paneling, and the window panes, still bearing the “LSJ” motif of the original owner.

 Clear-headed questions are best left for the morning, and after waking up in exactly the same place where I went to sleep I set out to quiz the hotel staff.